rust-lang/rust-forge/src/infra/channel-layout.md

 and the `xz_url`/`xz_hash` pair for the same tarball compressed with `xz`.
-Either pair of url and hash could be present, both may be present, but it is not useful for neither to be present unless `available` is set to `false` to indicate that that particular combiantion of package and target is unavailable in this channel at this time.
+Either pair of url and hash could be present, both may be present, but it is not useful for neither to be present unless `available` is set to `false` to indicate that that particular combination of package and target is unavailable in this channel at this time.

 In addition, there will be a single entry providing the version for a package in